Ing140943/refactoring/README.md

 ```

 * Problems:
-  - alert cariable should declare in constructor because another methods should able to call it too.(Pull up Field)
+  - alert variable should declare in constructor because another methods should able to call it too.(Pull up Field)
   - has duplicate code to call when call setTitle and setHeaderText
  * Refactor:
    - move alert variable to constructor
    - make method setTitleAndHeader
  ```java
      public void showDialog(){
         String setTitle;